nosco/hx/docs/how-to.md

 ;;
-;; If we want to wrap the component in multiple HoC, we can use the thread- ;; first operator to make it easier to read.
+;; If we want to wrap the component in multiple HOC, we can use the thread- ;; first operator to make it easier to read.
 ;;